How do we get the word out about courses? Are there other tools to help with enrollment management?

 Instructor Provided Content

-Instructors can use the Faculty Center to provide more information about their course.
-Students and advisors find this information in the "Instructor Provided Content" area of the Course Guide, where it is linked as a small red star.
-Many faculty and staff post current syllabi online, or they may offer more colloquial descriptions of the course, the better to provide more details than may be available in the formal description provided in the Course Guide.
-While this information is useful, it is very important that instructors do not contradict the official course information (catalog description, title, level, breadth designation, General Education designation).
+Instructors can use the Faculty Center to provide more information about their course, and identify keywords.
+Students and advisors will find a link to your "Instructor Provided Content" in the section-specific course information in the Course Search & Enroll App (you can find a widget for this in MyUW).
+Many faculty and staff use this area to provide section-specific details, including readings, assignments, and goals of the course.
+It is very important that instructors do not contradict the official course information (catalog description, title, level, breadth designation, General Education designation).
 It is particularly important that information about courses and requirements are accurate, since formally approved course designation are used to audit student transcripts and determine progress toward completion of program requirements.

 Advertise New CoursesSeveral mechanisms exist for publicizing courses.
 Some are as simple as putting up flyers around the department or in places frequently visited by students likely to be interested in the topic.
 Departments can obtain e-mail circulation lists of declared majors.
 For instructors teaching introductory courses or survey courses, it may also be worth adding an "if you want to learn more about this topic" note on the syllabus or in the learning management system, or by making an announcement in class.
 It can be useful to reach out to colleagues who can make recommendations, too - and by doing so, provide some context for recommendations.
 For example, students who are studying a particular historical period or geographical region may be interested to learn about the literature or art of that era or area, too.